DJDanl/cpp-docs.pt-br/docs/mfc/reference/cshellmanager-class.md

 ### <a name="parameters"></a>Parâmetros

 *pidl*<br/>
-[in] Uma lista de itens para excluir.
+no Uma lista de itens a ser excluída.

 ##  <a name="getitemcount"></a>  CShellManager::GetItemCount